Skip to content

 The other requirements for a Hong Kong limited company are mentioned below.

-Director
+1. Director

-Fulfilling the requirements for setting up a Hong Kong Limited Company are not too difficult, in terms of the company directors.
+Fulfilling the requirements for setting up a Hong Kong Limited Company is not too difficult, in terms of the company directors.
 A single person can be kept as the director of the company, where the company must have at least one director.
-There is no limit for the number of directors, but each director must be appointed and may need to sign official documents for the company.
+There is no limit on the number of directors, but each director must be appointed and may need to sign official documents for the company.
 The director does not have to be a resident of Hong Kong, but has to be a natural person above the age of 18.

 This person should not have any past records of being convicted for any malpractices or bankruptcy.
-Furthermore, there is no hard rule where a director has to be a shareholder of the company, and a selected company corporate director can also be a director along with the chief director.
+Furthermore, there is no hard rule that a director has to be a shareholder of the company, and a selected company corporate director can also be a director along with the chief director.
 However, the company cannot appoint only one corporate director on incorporation, as there must be at least one natural person appointed.

-The directors would be responsible for the company, and are able to make the important business decisions and sign documents under the company name.
-They would also be ultimately responsible for the company filings and other government matters.
+The directors would be responsible for the company, and are able to make important business decisions and sign documents under the company name.
+They would also be ultimately responsible for the company’s filings and other government matters.
 The board meetings for the directors can be held in any part of the world.

-Shareholder
+2. Shareholder

-Another one of the requirements of Hong Kong Limited Company is that it needs to have at least one shareholder, with a maximum of 50 shareholders.
+Another one of the requirements of a Hong Kong Limited Company is that it needs to have at least one shareholder, with a maximum of 50 shareholders.
 Anything above 50 shareholders would be categorized as a public company, which would have a different set of rules and company regulations.

 A shareholder is someone who owns a piece of the company’s stock and receives the benefits of the success of the business.
 They are the owners of the company, can receive the earnings of the company in the forms of dividends, and vote on important company matters such as the direction of the company and the number of company directors.
 The shareholder does not need to be a resident of Hong Kong, but has to be at least 18 years old.
 They can also be the director of the company if they choose to be.